karthikr017/karthikr017/README.md

 - 🏆 **GENCYS UST CTF 2025 Finalist**
   Currently competing in the prestigious GENCYS UST CTF Finals.
 - 🎉 **Letter of Appreciation**
-  Received a Letter of Appreciation from Lavtia's Government
-  [View Certificate (PDF)](./Achievements/Note_Of_Appreciation_Karthik_Raja_2025.pdf)
+  Received a Letter of Appreciation from Lavtia's Government for Outstanding contributions [View Certificate (PDF)](./Achievements/Note_Of_Appreciation_Karthik_Raja_2025.pdf)
 - 🤖 **UiPath Student Developer Summit Attendee**
   Participated in the UiPath Student Developer Summit—expanding automation and RPA skills.